 Anna’s bottle house in Tucson, Arizona.
 Trip Advisor includes some descriptions by people who have stayed at this B&B.

-5) Glass Bottle Wall In Dallas
+5) Glass Bottle Wall in New Mexico

 You can see how the designer made sections without bottles, allowing unfiltered light to pass through.